-Date Independence Director Content Participants 2021.04.26 Li Ming-Xian Reported to the independent director and discussed some amendments to the "audit system" alone.
-The head of internal audit department 2021.11.09 Li Ming-Xian Engaged with other departments to enable the independent director to understand the internal control process of the "procurement and payment cycle".
-The head of internal audit department and the head of accounting department 2021.11.23 Li Ming-Xian Engaged with other departments to enable the independent directors to understand the internal control process of the "procurement and payment cycle" and "sales and collection cycle".
-The head of internal audit department and the head of accounting department 2021.12.14 Li Ming-Xian Engaged with departments to enable the independent director to understand the internal control process of the "sales and collection cycle".
-The head of internal audit department and the head of accounting department
+Date Independence Director Content communication results Participants 2022.02.18 Li Ming-Xian Reported to the independent director and discussed some amendments to the "Rules of Procedure for Shareholders Meetings" and "Audit Committee's Review Report alone.
+Had no opinion at this meeting The head of financial department 2022.02.18 Liu Zhi-Hong Reported to the independent director and discussed 2021 Financial Statements alone.
+Had no opinion at this meeting Accountants 2022.08.18 Li Ming-Xian Reported to the independent director and discussed some amendments to the "purchase and payment cycle" and "sales and collection cycle" alone.
+Had no opinion at this meeting The head of internal audit department 2022.10.06 Li Ming-Xian Reported to the independent director and discussed some amendments to the "purchase and payment cycle" and "sales and collection cycle" alone.
+Li Ming-Xian, Independent Director, suggested to strengthen internal control inspection procedures The head of internal audit department 2022.10.26 Li Ming-Xian Reported to the independent director and discussed some amendments to the "purchase and payment cycle" and "sales and collection cycle" alone.
+Li Ming-Xian, Independent Director, suggested to strengthen internal control inspection procedures The head of internal audit department and the head of accounting department 2022.10.27 Li Ming-Xian Reported to the independent director and discussed some amendments to the "purchase and payment cycle" and "sales and collection cycle" alone.
+Had no opinion at this meeting The head of internal audit department and the head of accounting department

-D. The main works and implementation of the auditing committee:
+- D. The main works and implementation of the audit committee: - (A) The operation of the audit committee of the company focuses on the supervision of the following matters - (1) Fair representation of the company's financial statements. - (2) The appointment (dismissal), independence and performance of certified accountants - (3) The effective implementation of internal control - (4) The related regulations and rules which the company shall follow - (5) The existed and potential risk control - (B) The duties and powers of audit committee cover : - (1) Establish or amend the internal control system in accordance with Article 14-1 of the Securities and Exchange Law - (2) The assessment of the effect of internal control system - (3) Establish or amend procedures for financial or operational actions of material significance, such as acquisition or disposal of assets, derivatives trading, extension of loans to others, or endorsements or guarantees for others in accordance with Article 36-1 of the Securities and Exchange Law

-- (A) The operation of the audit committee of the company focuses on the supervision of the following matters - (1) Fair representation of the company's financial statements. - (2) The appointment (dismissal), independence and performance of certified accountants - (3) The effective implementation of internal control - (4) The related regulations and rules which the company shall follow - (5) The existed and potential risk control - (B) The duties and powers of audit committee cover : - (1) Establish or amend the internal control system in accordance with Article 14-1 of the Securities and Exchange Law - (2) The assessment of the effect of internal control system - (3) Establish or amend procedures for financial or operational actions of material significance, such as acquisition or disposal of assets, derivatives trading, extension of loans to others, or endorsements or guarantees for others in accordance with Article 36-1 of the Securities and Exchange Law - (4) Matters involving the interests of directors - (5) A material asset or derivatives transaction. - (6) A material loan, endorsement, or provision of guarantee. - (7) Raising, issuing or private placement of equity securities - (8) Appointment, dismissal or remuneration of certified public accountants - (9) Appointment and dismissal of financial, accounting or internal audit supervisors. - (10) The annual financial report and semi-annual financial report - (11) Other material matters required by the Company or the Competent Authority
+- Matters involving the interests of directors - (5) A material asset or derivatives transaction. - (6) A material loan, endorsement, or provision of guarantee. - (7) Raising, issuing or private placement of equity securities - (8) Appointment, dismissal or remuneration of certified public accountants (9) Appointment and dismissal of financial, accounting or internal audit supervisors. - (10) The annual financial report and semi-annual financial report (11) Other material matters required by the Company or the Competent Authority (C) Operations of audit committee in 2022